 What does a Credit Counseling Agency do?

 Credit Counseling Agencies provide education and assistance to consumers who have more debt than they feel they can repay on their own.
 Credit Counselors negotiate concessions from the creditor to reduce or eliminate interest charges and stop late and over-limit fees.
-If they are nonprofit (most are), they will also provide free education materials and/or courses on basic money management.
+If they are nonprofit (most are), they will also provide free educational materials and/or courses on basic money management.

 Who should consider seeing a Credit Counselor?